 - Multiply your roundups which means if you have .50 cents to round up, Acorns will double or triple it.

 - Link additional cards like credit cards so you have more opportunities to invest.

 - Choose how aggressively you want to invest which I will talk about later.

 There are different levels of investing from “Conservative” to “Aggressive” that Acorns allows you to choose from.

 After reading reviews, but still being nervous to get my feet wet, I decided to invest comfortably in the middle.
 You can see my “Moderate” investment here and how all of my funds are dispersed.
-Hopefully as I get more comfortable, I will make the leap to more aggressive investing.
+Hopefully, as I get more comfortable, I will make the leap to more aggressive investing.

 So how am I going from investing $50 a month to $150,000?

-You can view how much you have already made, how much you have invested, and what your future might look like if you keep investing with your current plan.
+- Get a prediction of what your future might look like if you keep investing with your current plan.

 Here’s what mine looks like so far:

 It might seem disheartening to learn that after almost 40 years of investing, I would only be at $154,902.